Newspaper Page Text

 Now the Pittsburgh Crawfords

-are making somc very pertinent
+are making some very pertinent

 statements which cannot go un

-noticed by those who invest in
+nojiced by those who invest in

 baseball for profits.
 By way of in

-formation, it is recalled that Craw
+formation. it is recalled that Craw

 fords were invited to the confab